← Back to all docs

 POST/claims

-Assemble an 837P/I claim from signed documentation and validated authorizations.
-Supergood normalizes service lines and can route the generated file to the configured submission channel.
+Would assemble an 837P/I claim from signed documentation and validated authorizations.

 Use Cases